gaby720981/invitacion-web01/README.md

-# invitaciones-web
+# web-invitations

-Este es un proyecto en colacoración con un Graphic Desinger dedicado a la creación de invitaciones web interactivas.
+This is a project in collaboration with a Graphic Desinger dedicated to the creation of interactive web invitations.

-# Construido con:
+# Built with:
-HTML, CSS, BOOTSTRAP, ScrollReveal, JS
+HTML, CSS, BOOTSTRAP, ScrollReveal, JS.

-# Contacto
+# Contact us
-Si tienes alguna pregunta o sugerencia sobre este proyecto, no dudes en contactarme a través de mi dirección de correo electrónico: gaby_ag@live.com.ar
+If you have any questions or suggestions about this project, feel free to contact me through my email address: gaby_ag@live.com.ar